hopetambala/SI664-docs/exercises/assignment_v6p2.md

  modification.

 ### 6.1 Choose a website color scheme
-But first, conduct a browser-based search of "website color schemes" and select a pleasing color palette of 3-5 colors.
+Conduct a browser-based search of "website color schemes" and select a pleasing color palette of 3-5 colors.
 I found mine by perusing Nayomi Chibana's [Color Schemes From Stunning Websites](https://blog.visme.co/website-color-schemes/).
 The only requirement is that you select a __different__ color scheme from the one [I chose](https://blog.visme.co/wp-content/uploads/2016/09/website19.jpg) for my `heritagesites` app.

 Copy the link to image of your chosen website color scheme and add it to `<uniqname>-heritage_sites_mtg6.txt`